Notification

 Google is updating its payees to confirm compliance with these IRS rules.

-For example, if you submitted your tax info in January 2021 and your tax circumstances don’t change, your form would expire at the end of 2024.
-Your tax forms are valid the year you submit them and an additional 3 full calendar years.
+For example, if you submitted your tax info in June 2021 and your circumstances don’t change, your form would expire at the end of 2024.
+You would need to resubmit your tax info before the end of 2024.
+Your tax forms are valid the year you submit them and an additional 3 calendar years.

-As another example, if you submitted your tax info in November 2021 and your tax circumstances changed, impacting the validity of the tax form, your form would expire upon the change in circumstances.
-You would need to resubmit your tax info as soon as you notify Google of the change in circumstances.
+As another example, if you submitted your tax info in November 2021 and your circumstances changed enough to impact the validity of the form in 2023, your form would no longer be valid as of the date of the change.
+You would need to resubmit your tax info immediately upon notifying Google of the change in circumstances.

 We recommend checking your tax info every year, and if eligible, claiming a tax treaty benefit by Dec.
 10th.